jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

       '0:20:34'
   )

-and we are green, calling the str_ constructor with a `datetime.timedelta`_ object returns a string_ in the format ``Hours:Minutes:Seconds``
+and we are green.
 From the tests, I know I can

 * convert a string_ to a `datetime.datetime`_ object using `datetime.datetime.strptime`_
 * subtract one `datetime.datetime`_ object from another to get a `datetime.timedelta`_ object